The ultimate guide to creating a perfect project roadmap

-A project roadmap is a visual tool that provides a strategic overview of a project's goals and deliverables over a timeline.
+A project roadmap is a visual tool that provides a strategic plan of a project's goals and deliverables over a deadline.
 It is a guide that lists all tasks that must be completed for specific projects according to iteration and continuous integration.

 Project roadmaps are used to detail steps and make realistic and logical projections of the main stages of a project, and its evolution.

 Moreover, they should include objectives, milestones, deliverables, resources, and timelines for a breakdown structure of the steps to take.

 Here is an example of a project roadmap:

 In agile project management, project roadmaps are designed according to the famous V-model.
 In the event of an incident or an anomaly, the V-model avoids going back to previous steps.
-In addition, project roadmaps are structured in iterative sprints rather than a simple static calendar.
+In addition, project roadmaps are structured in iterative sprints rather than a simple static calendar methodology.

 In scrum management, projects roadmaps can be used to anticipate and prioritize projects.
 This brings all stakeholders up to date on projects, with a logic of objectives and results rather than characteristics or deadlines.

 Both startups and large businesses can use project roadmaps.
 Creating roadmaps allows businesses to improve their project portfolio management.
 And, in result, this optimizes: